arvaldez301/Sequence-Alignments-Using-DECIPHER/README.md

 ```
 AA <- AlignTranslation(dna, type = "AAStringSet")
 ```
 The AlignTranslation() function aligns the DNA sequences and translates them into amino acids.
-The aligned sequences are stored in the AA variable.
+The aligned sequences are stored in the AA variable. ```type = "AAStringSet"``` indicates that the sequences that are being aligned are amino acids
 ### Method 2: Aligning the Sequences
 To align the DNA sequences without translation, use the AlignSeqs() function:
 ```